 The pros and cons of a specialised and general MBA

-It’s that time of the year where MBA admissions are opening.
-If you’re thinking about applying, chances are, you’ve probably found yourself asking the question, “Should I pursue a general or specialised MBA?”
+If you’re thinking about applying for an MBA, chances are, you’ve probably found yourself asking the question, “Should I pursue a general or specialised MBA?”

 Considering the eye-watering costs of an MBA, this question is one that should be well-thought-out.